Koooooo-7/echarts4j/README.md

 *🍩 An inevitable charts library for Java.*

+> Fairy tales are more than true: not because they tell us that dragons exist, but because they tell us that dragons can
+> be beaten. —— Neil Gaiman, Coraline

 TBH, I think use `Java` to build charts is a disaster which should be struggling in the explicit typed hell.
 But it also makes me interest in how to make it close to the `loosely` (I don't mean that you put all things as pure `Object`s :dog:).
-After maintaining some other languages implementations of [Echarts](https://echarts.apache.org/), and know about much tricks, I'm more curious about how to make it.
+After more experience on [Echarts](https://echarts.apache.org/), and know about many tricks, I'm more curious about how to make it.
 Luckily, recently, time is available, so it comes here.

 ---